The ERP is dead. Long live the SFP.

 The ERP category, enterprise-resource planning, was designed to run the end-to-end process planning from input to output.
 For example, an automobile manufacturer needed one place to manage everything from sourcing raw materials and ensuring enough employees are available for each shift to the final sales of the car.

-Since the 2000s, the tertiary sector (the service sector at large) has grown by an order of magnitude compared to the production sector.
-However, modern successful service companies are forced to use a legacy ERP the moment they need to run their financial operations in more than one country.
 As the cloud and internet grew, the ERP category was first disrupted by Salesforce, which carved out the CRM function.
 Later came a series of products that carved out the HRM (led by Workday) and all the employee-related functions, leaving the ERP as a hollow husk.
 The fundamental reason for this is that a tight coupling between your sales and your material input is not needed for services companies.
-Tech companies can seamlessly scale up and down on cloud providers; consulting companies can easily scale up and down their number of laptops (managing the staffing is a HRM function and for this category a link between )
+Tech companies can seamlessly scale their operations using cloud providers, while consulting firms primarily need to manage their human resources and equipment like laptops.
+These functions are better served by specialized systems rather than traditional ERPs.

 To remediate the ‘husk’ problem of interfacing with a clunky category designed for the secondary sector, countless financial point solutions have been created for the tertiary sector.
 Accounts Receivables, Accounts Payables, FP&A, Procurement, Expense Management—the list goes on.
 Billions of dollars have been spent building, installing, and servicing products that patch over the underlying problems: the financial platforms of businesses are based on a husk of an outdated category.
 And this problem is particularly acute for the tertiary sector, which gets no benefit from the inventory, production planning, and supply chain capabilities.